thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     ![git_version_output](/assets/images/git/install/git_version_output.png)

- 3. ***Note: If you got the following error***
+ 3. ***Note: If you get the following error:***

     ![git_path_env_error](/assets/images/git/install/git_path_env_error.png)

-    **Then**, you need to add the PATH of Git into the Environment Variables
+    **Then**, you need to add the PATH of Git into the Environment Variables.

- 4. In the cmd window, type "`where git`"
+ 4. In the cmd window, type "`where git`":

     ![where_git_output](/assets/images/git/install/where_git_output.png)

  5. Copy the first line and add it to the environment variables.
-    To open the environment variables in the search bar, type environment variables and choose Edit system environment variables.
+    To open the environment variables in the search bar, type environment variables and choose "Edit the system environment variables".

     ![sys_path_env_editer_search](/assets/images/git/install/sys_path_env_editer_search.png)